thuml/HashNet/README.md

 The pytorch version is in directory "pytorch".
 We have released the version test on PyTorch Version 0.3.1.

+Thank @soon-will for contributing the 'pairwise_loss_updated' with weight in pytorch version.

 ## Citation
 If you use this code for your research, please consider citing:
 ```